 Asking a client to hire you based on a brief Facebook ad view, is like being the guy at a party who walks up to a girl, says hello and asks her to marry him.
 He hasn’t taken the time to ask her anything about herself, gotten to know a bit more about why she’s at the party or even if she would like to get married!
 Quite presumptuous isn’t it?
 Well, let’s not make you that guy at the party.

-Fix: Take customers on a journey of getting to know you before asking for the sale
+Solution: Take customers on a journey of getting to know you before asking for the sale.
+(See example below).

-Before asking customers to hire you, try instead to take them on a journey of showing them why you’re the best option for their event planning needs.
+Before asking customers to hire you, try taking them on a journey of showing them why you’re the best option for their event planning needs.

 Now that you’ve seen the most commons mistakes that Event Planners make in their Facebook ads, be sure to apply these tips when setting up your campaigns.
 If you are new to Facebook ads check out the tutorials below.
 You will learn how to setup a Facebook Ads account, and create your first Facebook Ads campaign from scratch.

 New to Facebook Ads?
 Here are some steps on how to get started: